Communication Is Key

 Being a great sales manager is hard work.
 It doesn’t matter if you’re a top performer with a great track record in , being a manager requires an entirely different set of skills.
 Communication is key and will become your best asset – alongside great listening skills.

-Motii recently surveyed a range of our clients, big and small.
-From 3 Pipedrive users to 90 Pipedrive users.
-Here is what we learned from both sales managers and sales people.
+Motii recently surveyed a range of clients, big and small.
+From with three Pipedrive users to those with 90 Pipedrive users, here’s what we learned from both sales managers and salespeople.

-Even if you are using Pipedrive well, chances are there are improvements that can be made.
-Businesses change and evolve but too often, their Pipedrive doesn't change with them.
-And even more often, their pipelines and processes reflect the wishes of sales managers not the sales people at the coal face and definitely not the customers.
+Even if you are using Pipedrive well, the chances are there are improvements that can be made.
+Businesses change and evolve over time, but too often, their Pipedrive doesn't change with them.
+Another common problem is that their pipelines and processes often reflect the wishes of sales managers, instead of the salespeople at the coal face and the customers.

 Your Pipedrive pipeline should reflect your interactions with your customers and be designed with them in mind.
 You need to get out there and talk with your salespeople and customers.
 Listen.
 Learn.
 Make changes.
 Build a customer journey map.
 Compare it to how your sales pipeline looks and functions.
 Check your activities and lost reasons.
 Are they still relevant?
 Are they being used?
 If not, ask why not.

 Ask your salespeople if they need updated materials and what changes they'd like to see.
 Being at the front of the customer journey, they often have a far better insight into the process and can provide valuable suggestions.

 Co-founder at Motii

 A serial GM and attention to detail queen.
 Amber wrote the book on the value of documentation, collaboration and teamwork.